Updated: Sep 7

 Graas is a data-driven recommendation engine that helps brands understand and consolidate their demand generation and demand fulfilment efforts based on a myriad of factors.
 It leverages data inputs from multiple sources to assess the performance and goals of the brand and delivers actionable insights to help comprehend, strategize and find solutions for a problem.

 Explore Graas to leverage data like never before, and enhance sales for your eCommerce brand.
-Please fill in your details and experience a platform trail here.
+Please fill in your details and experience a platform free trial here.